bergercookie/Pump3000/docs/hardware.rst

 Take extra notice when it comes to connecting the jumpers from the serial adapter to the pump PCB corresponding pins

+3. Also if the computer in use doesn't have a serial port available, the user should use either a *USB to RS-485 adapter*, or combine a more commonly found *USB to RS-232 with a RS-232 to RS-485 adapter.* An implementation of the above is shown below

 To sum it up, here is the typical RS-485 pinout for the pump [#f1]_, as it is described above

 +-------------+--------------+---------------------------------+